matthieubosquet/solid-app-catalog/README.md

 ## Run the App

-To run the app locally, just use npm commands: `install`, `build` and `start:dev`.
+The app can be run locally using npm commands: `install`, `build` and `start:dev`.

-The `start:dev` command concurrently the [Community Solid Server](https://communitysolidserver.github.io/CommunitySolidServer/latest/), LDO in watch mode (to rebuild the model when changes are made), and Next in dev mode.
+The `start:dev` command concurrently runs the [Community Solid Server](https://communitysolidserver.github.io/CommunitySolidServer/latest/), LDO in watch mode (to rebuild the model when changes are made), and Next in dev mode.

 1. `npm i`
 1. `npm run build`